Nucleon Isovector Axial Form Factors: Couplings and from the Induced Pseudoscalar Form Factor

 Renormalized $g_P^\ast$ is extrapolated to the physical point in two ways.
 In the first method $2 m_\mu M_N \FP(Q^{\ast\,2})$ is extrapolated using the CCFV fit function given in Eq.~\eqref{eq:ccfv} and multiplied by the the pion-pole factor at the physical point:

-In the second method, extrapolation of $g_P^\ast$ is carried out by adding the pion-pole term, $b_4^{g_P^\ast} / (Q^{\ast\,2}+M_\pi^2)$, to the CCFV fit function in Eq.~\eqref{eq:ccfv}.
+In the second method, extrapolation of $g_P^\ast$ is carried out by adding a pion-pole term, $b_4^{g_P^\ast} / (Q^{\ast\,2}+M_\pi^2)$, to the CCFV fit function in Eq.~\eqref{eq:ccfv}.
 The two methods give consistent estimates and their unweighted average is used to get the final results summarized in Table~\ref{tab:gPstar} for each of the three strategies, $\Ssim$, $\Sfour$, and $\Stwo$.

 The error obtained from the overall analysis is quoted as the first ``stat'' uncertainty.
-The systematical errors associated with $z$-expansion truncation and the largest difference of the central value from the three 12-pt CCFV fits are quoted as the second and third errors.
+The systematical errors associated with truncation of the $z$-expansion, and the largest difference of the central value from the three 12-pt CCFV fits are quoted as the second and third errors.
 The difference between the two extrapolation methods described above is quoted as the fourth error.
-For the final result, we take the $\Ssim$ data with $z^2$ fits:
+For the final result, we take the $\Ssim$ with $z^2$ fits value:

 In the second line, the three systematic errors are combined in quadrature.
-The 13-pt CCFV fit to the 13 points, obtained using $\Ssim$ data fit with $z^2$, is shown in Fig.~\ref{fig:CCFV-4-z2-simA}.
+The 13-pt CCFV fit to the $\Ssim$ data on each ensemble fit with $z^2$, is shown in Fig.~\ref{fig:CCFV-4-z2-simA}.